-Mihailo Petrovic Alas was an inventor and influential Serbian mathematician.
-His main contributions had been for providing differential equations as well as several works on phenomenology.
-He had also been a well-respected professor at the Belgrade University and apart from his endeavors in Mathematics, he was also a musician, publicist, businessman, writer, fisherman, and an academic.
+Mihailo Petrović Alas was an inventor and influential Serbian mathematician.
+His main contributions were providing differential equations and several works on phenomenology.
+He was a well-respected professor at the Belgrade University and apart from his endeavors in mathematics, he was also a musician, publicist, businessman, writer, fisherman, and an academic.

 Early Life and Academic Background

-He was the firstborn of his father Nikodim who was a theology professor and his mother Milica.
+Mihailo Petrović Alas was the firstborn of his father Nikodim who was a theology professor and his mother, Milica.
 Mihailo was born on the 6th of May in 1868 in Belgrade.
-After finishing his studies in the First Belgrade Gymnasium in the year 1885, he enrolled for courses in the Faculty of Philosophy specifically for the natural science-mathematical section.
-When he finished his mathematical studies in Serbia come 1889, other mathematicians such as Dr. Dimitrije Danic, Dr. Dimitrije Nešic, Bogdan Gavrilovic were already making their own names.
-Because of this he strived to improve his knowledge and in 1889, Mihailo himself decided to pursue further studies abroad where he also prepared for an exam to get accepted to the École Normale Supérieure.
+After finishing his studies in the First Belgrade Gymnasium in 1885, he enrolled for courses in the Faculty of Philosophy in Belgrade, specifically for the natural sciences (physics, chemistry, geology, biology, psychology and philosophy) and mathematics.

-Mihailo was able to publish many of his journals, scientific works, and books, as well as writings on his inventions during his lifetime.
-He even made notes of his sea expeditions.
-Because of his academic work and outstanding publications, he was recognized by many different academies and societies by being handed acknowledgements and awards.
+Petrović published many journals, scientific works, and books, as well as writings on his inventions during his lifetime.
+He was very interested in fishery and made notes of his sea expeditions.
+Because of his academic work and outstanding publications, he was recognized by many different academies and societies with acknowledgements and awards.

 During the Second World War, he was again called to service, and this time, he was captured by the Germans.
-Fortunately, he was later on released because of illness.
+Fortunately, he was later released because of illness.